cspickert/cspickert.github.io/index.md

 ---
 # Hi, I'm Cameron.

 I'm a software engineer based in New York City.
-Currently, I'm working on building a new payroll platform at [Check][k].
-In past lives, I worked at [Google][p], [Oyster][o] and [Aviary][a].
-I'm passionate about building usable and maintainable software, and I particularly enjoy working with Python, TypeScript, and Swift.
-In my free time I enjoy watching movies and TV, cooking, and biking around the city.
-I also [mentor][c] aspiring software engineers.
+I've worked at [Check][k], [Google][p], [Oyster][o] and [Aviary][a].
+I believe creativity and tenacity are the key ingredients to creating great software products (along with some code, of course—ideally Python!).
+In my free time I enjoy watching movies and TV, running, and biking around the city.

 Feel free to get in touch at [{{ site.email }}](mailto:{{ site.email }}).
 You can also find me on [Twitter][t] and [GitHub][g].